Strange friend’ I said, ‘here is no cause to mourn’

 Mrs Thorburn would therefore welcome gifts of fruit and vegetables, also tea, sugar and general groceries.
 We feel that the citizens of Manchester have only to be appealed to so as to respond most generously.
 Donations should be forwarded to Mrs Thorburn, Neuburg, Victoria Park”.

-The open air ward was described as follows;
+The open air ward at Newbury was described as follows;

-Professor Thorburn made a statement regarding the advantages of open-air treatment.
+Professor Thorburn (Photo on the right), made a statement regarding the advantages of open-air treatment.

 “In previous wars when the hospitals were overcrowded and they had to treat to wounded men in the open air, they were surprised to find that many whom they thought were dying recovered in a wonderful way.
 In certain diseases due to germs, such as consumption, treatment in the open air is infinitely the best method.